 Note These scripts are not supported by VERITAS, and are provided for informational use only.
 You can purchase customization of the environment through VERITAS Vpro Consulting Services.
-For contact details, see "Getting Help" on page xi.
+For contact details, see "Conventions" on page x.

 This appendix contains the following configuration files and scripts for the sample point-in-time copy processing scenarios described in this guide: